dallagi/excontainers/README.md

 Excontainers was started as a personal study project to practice Elixir.
 The core functionalities are implemented and tested, and I plan to eventually evolve it beyond the scope of providing throwaway containers for tests.

-However the development is paused, as I'm currently focused on other matters.
+However the development is slow, as I'm currently focused on other matters.

 ## Installation